normen/homebridge-platform-maxcube/README.md

 - Install [FHEM](https://fhem.de) on raspi
 - Install [fhem plugin](https://github.com/justme-1968/homebridge-fhem) in homebridge
 - Define Siri in fhem
-- Define Max in fhem
+- Define Max in fhem according to [this guide](https://wiki.fhem.de/wiki/MAX)
 - Define SIGNALduino in fhem
 - Apply `attrTemplate` (see template below) for discovered devices
 - Set `siriName` for discovered devices so they appear in homekit